marbuthnott/acebook-d-railed/README.md

 **Primary programming language:** *Ruby on Rails*, or Rails, is a server-side web application framework written in Ruby.
 Rails is a model–view–controller framework, providing default structures for a database, a web service, and web pages.

-**Other programming languages:** *HTML/CSS* is used for styling in the browser.
+**Other programming languages:** *HTML/CSS/Javascript* is used for styling in the browser.
+Bootstrap has been used as our CSS framework.

-Bootstrap/Javascript section here?

 **Unit testing framework:** *RSpec* is a Behaviour Driven Development for Ruby, run from the command line.